 Liv simply couldn’t stop at one pot of slime and over the next hour more was added to the collection!
 However the process of making the slime was easy enough for her to follow and arrange.
 I was simply the time keeper of letting her know when 2 minutes of shaking was over and then 10 minutes of letting the slime mixture rest.

 Then came the only gripe we have about the Slime Station… there are only 3 slime containers included in the set which let’s it down as little as children will want to make all the packs at once.
 However, we had a useful solution…

 How To Keep Slime Fresh

 My mum had just given us these useful, resealable, plastic Kilner jar style pouches which are useful for the kitchen, but also perfect for slime making… crisis averted!
 With that in mind and the problem easily rectified, it’s fair to say that Liv loves the Nickelodeon Slime Station.
 It has kept her occupied and certainly kept her in enough slime to last her till Christmas!

 If you would prefer pre-made slime, then the rather generous 500g tub of Nickelodeon Slime is Super Stretchy, super fun and really vibrantly coloured and is ready to be played with as soon as it is taken out of the tub!

-The Nickelodeon Slime range is available from toy stockists such as Argos, or you can purchase the Nickelodeon Slime Station (£19.99) from Amazon, alongside tubs of the Nickelodeon Slime from Amazon (£9.00) too!
+The Nickelodeon Slime range is available from toy stockists such as Argos, or you can purchase the full Nickelodeon Slime Station (£19.99) from Amazon, alongside tubs of the Nickelodeon Slime from Amazon (£9.00) too!